marbetschar/marco.betschart.name/blog/2022-01-17-why-elementary-os-is-the-right-choice-for-me.md

 And here comes the catch: A lot of people tend to ignore that Open Source is not about getting code for free, but rather about the freedom described above.
 And this freedom is not built out of thin air - its built on top of labor.

-That's why I really like the Pay-What-You-Can pricing model of elementary and its [AppCenter](https://appcenter.elementary.io): It makes the labor involved far more prominent and at the same time its much easier to send a developer a few bucks of appreciation through such a platform.
+That's why I really like the Pay-What-You-Can pricing model of elementary and its [AppCenter](https://appcenter.elementary.io): It makes the labor involved far more prominent and at the same time its much easier to send a few bucks of appreciation.

+You are now probably thinking about Walled Gardens.
+But before you are jumping to conclusions, you need to know that AppCenter is not limited to elementary OS!
-And the best part of it: AppCenter is not limited to elementary OS.
-The [AppCenter for Everyone initiative](https://www.indiegogo.com/projects/appcenter-for-everyone/#/) enables AppCenter on other operating systems as well.
+The [AppCenter for Everyone initiative](https://www.indiegogo.com/projects/appcenter-for-everyone/#/) launched by the elementary team itself enables
+AppCenter on other Linux distributions as well.

 {% embed url="https://twitter.com/elementary/status/1482104137961508864" %}
-AppCenter for Everyone: elementary Apps can be installed on other distributions as well
+AppCenter for Everyone: elementary Apps can be installed on other Linux distributions as well
 {% endembed %}

 ### Privacy